ethereum/consensus-specs/specs/_features/eip7547/validator.md

 ### Inclusion list proposal

 EIP7547 introduces forward inclusion list.
-The detail design is described in this [post](https://ethresear.ch/t/no-free-lunch-a-new-inclusion-list-design/16389)
+The detail design is described in this [post](https://ethresear.ch/t/no-free-lunch-a-new-inclusion-list-design/16389).

 Proposer must construct and broadcast `InclusionList` alongside `SignedBeaconBlock`.
-- Proposer for slot `N` submits `SignedBeaconBlock` and in parallel submits `InclusionList` to be included at the beginning of slot `N+1` builder.
+- Proposer for slot `N` submits `SignedBeaconBlock` and in parallel broadcast `InclusionList` to be included at the beginning of slot `N+1`.
-- Within `InclusionList`, `Transactions` are list of transactions that the proposer wants to include at the beginning of slot `N+1` builder.
+- Within `InclusionList`, `Transactions` are list of transactions that the proposer wants to include at the beginning of slot `N+1`.
 - Within `inclusionList`, `Summaries` are lists consisting on addresses sending those transactions and their gas limits.
 The summaries are signed by the proposer `N`.
 - Proposer may  send many of these pairs that aren't committed to its beacon block so no double proposing slashing is involved.